XyLost/ip-extractor-sorter/README.md

 A lightweight Python tool for extracting, deduplicating, sorting, randomizing, and exporting IPv4 addresses from multiple files.

-Designed for handling large IP lists collected from logs, scan results, configuration files, or any text-based source.
+Designed for handling large IP lists collected from logs, scan results, configuration files, proxy lists, server inventories, or any text-based source.

 ---